🔴Is Trump About To Start A War? 2025-10-22 18:06

 And now they're saying no kings about the person who was voted in.

-So yeah, it's it's all theater, it's all political theater.
+So yeah, it's all theater.

-Anytime the left says, hey, well, the constitution, you know they're lying.
+Anytime the left says, hey, well, the Constitution, you know they're lying.

-Anytime they try and go, well, this is fiscally irresponsible, you know they're lying.
+Anytime they try and go, well, this is fiscally irresponsible.

 Or can I add one to that?

-I can't believe what those people said, you know they're lying.
+I can't believe what those people said.

 They could care less what happens in a group chat or anything like that.

-And it with the kind of filth and crap that we see coming out of their mouths and not condemning it from leadership, not just random leftist trolls on the internet.
+And with the kind of filth and crap that we see coming out of their mouths and not condemning it from leadership, not just random leftist trolls on the internet.

-I'm like, I just don't care anymore.
+I'm like, I just don't care anymore because of that.

 Of course I care.

-I we we police each other with some of the stuff that we say, but not I'm not going out there going, I got Pearl clutching and I'm I can't believe they said that.
+We police each other some of the stuff that we say, but I'm not going out there going, I got Jeff Pearl clutching a name.

 Right.